EMU circulation planning for Silesian Railways: case study and a quantum approach: Model

+Eq.~\eqref{eq::drivers_general} limits the number of simultaneously operated EMUs requiring drivers from depot \(d\) at time \(t\) to the available driver capacity.
+The driver availability is evaluated at selected time instants \(t_1,t_2,t_3,\ldots\) over the scheduling horizon.
+Although the formulation focuses on drivers, the same approach can be directly extended to other crew categories.

-A potential extension would be to consider drivers with specific authorizations for the given rolling stock types and lines.
-Let $A(t, d, l )$ and $a(t, d, l )$ denote the maximum and minimum number, respectively, of drivers with license $l \in L$ available at depot $d$ and time $t$.
-Let $H(t, d, l)$ be the set of arcs that require a driver from depot $d$ at time $t$ and with license $l$.
-Then
+A natural extension of the model is to include driver qualifications associated with particular rolling-stock types or railway lines.
+Let \(L\) denote the set of driver license categories, and let \(H(t,d,l)\) be the set of arcs requiring a driver with license \(l \in L\) from depot \(d\) at time \(t\).
+The corresponding qualification-dependent driver availability constraint is then given by